$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Introduction

-We derive integral presentations for these derivative values as twisted linear combinations of special values of automorphic Green's functions for certain Hirzebruch-Zagier divisors on $X_0(N) \times X_0(N)$.
-To do this, we adapt and develop calculation of Bruinier-Yang \cite[Theorem 4.7]{BY}, related to their distinct proof of the Gross-Zagier formula \cite[$\S 7$]{BY}, cf.~\cite{GZ} and \cite{YZZ}.
-This allows us to show some preliminary analogue of the Gross-Zagier formula for the mysterious setting of real quadratic fields.
-While there is no known global analogue of the Heegner point construction in this setting, we present some depiction of the provenance of such points $e_{??} \in E(K[c])$ in ``geodesic" sets $\mathfrak{G}(V_{A, 2})$ associated to embeddings of the modular curve $Y_0(N)$ as a Hirzebruch-Zagier divisor into a quaternionic Hilbert modular surface.
+In the setup of forced vanishing described for Lemma \ref{key}, we derive novel integral presentations for $\Lambda^{\prime}(E/K, \chi, 1) = \Lambda'(1/2, \pi \times \pi(\chi)) = \Lambda'(1/2, \Pi \otimes \chi)$, given in terms of sums of automorphic Green's functions of arithmetic Hirzebruch-Zagier divisors on $Y_0(N) \times Y_0(N)$ evaluated along geodesic cycles associated with ring class groups of $K$.
+To do this, we adapt and develop the calculation of Bruinier-Yang \cite[Theorem 4.7]{BY}, related to their distinct proof of the Gross-Zagier formula \cite[$\S 7$]{BY}, cf.~\cite{GZ} and \cite{YZZ}.
+This allows us to show an analogue of the Gross-Zagier formula for real quadratic fields.
+While there is no known global analogue of the Heegner point construction in this setting, we present some depiction of the provenance of potential points $E(K[c])$ via Euler characteristic calculations used to verify special cases of the refined conjecture of Birch and Swinnerton-Dyer.